GL-Li/vimwiki/LunarVim.md

 ## QA =========================================================================

+### QA: how to autofomat code in LunarVim?

+- Add `lvim.format_on_save = true` to `config.lua`.
+Code will be auto-formatted at save.

-## QA: how to enable clipboard in LunarVim to copy and paste from one lvim to another?
+### QA: how to enable clipboard in LunarVim to copy and paste from one lvim to another?

 - `sudo apt install xclip` to install a third party clipboard provider as NeoVim does not provide one.
 - add line `lvim.builtin.terminal.clipboard = true` to LunarVim's `config.lua` to enable the clipboard.